PRX/dovetail-counts-lambda/README.md

 }
 ```

-This exactly what the [dovetail-bytes-lambda](https://github.com/PRX/dovetail-bytes-lambda) logs,
-and tells us which listener-episode and arrangement-digest to lookup.
+This tells us which listener-episode (listener-id + episode) and arrangement-digest to lookup.
 The kinesis
 data also includes a milliseconds "timestamp" of when the CloudWatch log line was
 logged.